GluuFederation/docs-clustermgr-prod/alpha/source/configuration/configuring-GluuCE-Cluster.md

     `# chown -R root:gluu /etc/gluu/conf`

-    *Use first server's hostname for alias in the command below as we need it to be added to Java's truststore so Gluu's components running on this host could connect to LDAP server on the other one using SSL/TLS*
+    *Use first server's hostname in alias when adding its OpenLDAP's certificate to local Java's truststore with the command below; we need it to be added so Gluu's components running on this host could connect to LDAP server on the other one using SSL/TLS*

     `# /opt/jre/bin/keytool -import -trustcacerts -alias <server_1_hostname>_openldap_2 -file openldap.crt -keystore /opt/jre/jre/lib/security/cacerts -storepass changeit -noprompt`